sublimetext-io/docs.sublimetext.io/docs/guide/example-setups/julia.md

     <scope>source.julia</scope>
 </snippet>
 ```

 The snippets go into one file per snippet, which I put in `USER\snippets`.
-You can find more snippets on [Petr Github][].k
+You can find more snippets on [Petr Github][].

+[snippets]: /guide/extensibility/snippets.md
 [Petr Github]: https://github.com/PetrKryslUCSD/HowToUseJuliaWithSublimeText3/tree/master/snippets

 ## Usage

 ### Open terminal

-Bring up the **Command Palette**, start typing in `Terminus`.
+Bring up the <Term term=command_palette />
+and type `Terminus`.
-Select **Terminus: List Shells**,
+Select **Terminus: List Shells**
-and from the list that appears choose the shell you wish to start.
+and from the list that appears,
+choose the shell you wish to start.
-Note that then you can select whether to start the shell
+Note that you can select
+whether to start the shell
-in a panel at the bottom or in a separate view.
+in a panel at the bottom
+or in a separate view.

 Julia may be started in the resulting terminal in the usual way.
 The terminals that I have checked out (`cmd` and the WSL Ubuntu shell)